 - Labelled visual material (CD, DVD and / or slides)

 NB.
 Gallery staff are not able to contact artists to seek material missing from proposals.

-Gallery plans are available above.
+Click to view the Gallery Plan.
 If your work is to be site-specific it would be beneficial to view the space personally.

 A TWO week show is preferred by the BIA and is recommended in order to give a range of viewers sufficient time to get to the gallery.
 Gallery rental for two weeks: